veres-one/docs.veres.one/docs/agreements/governor.md

 Board Member acknowledges and accepts that they are to operationalize the Veres One Project Vision and Mission.
-Board Member agrees to not substantatively change the Veres One Project Vision and Mission and to approve payments according to the approved funding model in a timely and responsible manner.
+Board Member agrees to not substantively change the Veres One Project Vision and Mission and to approve payments according to the approved funding model in a timely and responsible manner.